PLAATO-Technologies/plaato-keg/README.md

 ## Platform.io configuration

-This is an excerpt from the original `platformio.ini` file
+This is an excerpt from the original `platformio.ini` file:

 ```
 platform = espressif32@1.11.1